Vpekdas/CPP-Modules/README.md

 ### Tools and Technologies Used

-The "CPP_Modules" project was developed using C++ 98.
+The "CPP-Modules" project was developed using C++ 98.

 ### Lessons Learned